 Judith Simmer-Brown, Ph.D., has just retired as Distinguished Professor of Contemplative and Religious Studies at Naropa University in Boulder, Colorado, where she has taught since 1978.
 As Buddhist practitioner since the early 1970’s, she became a student of Chögyam Trungpa Rinpoche in 1974, and served as an acharya from 2000-2022..
 Her teaching specialties are meditation […]

 Mariah Simonton has spent the last several years as a traveling attaché for The Sakyong Wangmo, the wife of the lineage holder of the Shambhala Buddhist lineage.
 She is now living in Boulder, CO, and re-establishing her practice as a massage therapist, specializing in Hawaiian Lomilomi.
 She continues to study and practice her art-making discipline […]

-Susan Skjei, PhD, PCC, has been an international educator, coach, and consultant specializing in leadership and transformative change for over 25 years.
-Formerly a Vice-President and Chief Learning Officer in the technology industry and Director of the Authentic Leadership Center at Naropa University in Boulder, Colorado, she currently provides consulting and leadershipcoaching through her company […]
+Susan Skjei, PhD, PCC, is a senior teacher in Shambhala, offering programs and retreats internationally.
+She has been an international educator, coach, and consultant specializing in leadership and transformative change for over 25 years.
+Formerly a Vice-President and Chief Learning Officer in the technology industry and Director of the Authentic Leadership Center at Naropa University […]

 Dr. Shanté Paradigm Smalls (they/them) is a teacher and student in Vajrayana/Tantric Buddhism.
 They currently study under Lama Rod Owens and Lama Justin von Bujdoss, co-founders of Bhumisparsha.
 Shanté began studying and practicing Buddhism at age 17 and has practiced in Zen, Sokka Gakkai International, Shambhala, and Bhumisparsa communities.
 They began on the teaching path in […]